brpy/archlinux-toolbox/README.md

 ```
 ## Stopping container

 For some reason exiting toolbox does not stop the container.
-You can check running containers using `toolbox list`
+You can check running containers using `toolbox list -c`

 Top stop container use `podman stop archlinux-toolbox`